tecafrik-git/africa-payment-sdk-node/README.md

 });
 ```

+## Test with the bogus payment provider

+In a testing environment, you do not want to make actual payments.
+Not all payment providers provide a sandbox mode and even when they do, not all of the features in the sandbox are testable.
+For integration tests you most likely don't want to involve external APIs, even sandbox ones.

+That's why we made a `BogusPaymentProvider` that fakes all the checkout methods and webhook handling logic.
+It follows simple rules:
+- For mobile money checkout, any phone number that ends with `13` will trigger a payment failure event and redirect to the failure url
+- For credit card checkout, any card number that ends with `13` will trigger a payment failure event and redirect to the failure url
+- For redirect checkout, any email that ends with `@failure.com` will trigger a payment failure event and redirect to the failure url
+- Anything else will trigger a success event and redirect to the success url

+This is when the `instantEvents` config is set to `true`.
+You can however opt into a more manual success/failure trigger mechanism by calling `handleWebhook` with various body payloads.
+The schema for the body can be found under the typescript type `BogusPaymentProviderWebhookBody`.

 ## API Reference

 Coming soon.
 The project is written in TypeScript so feel free to browse the API via your IDE's intellisense features.